-Teachers will raise concerns about pupils in their class who may be underachieving or with a suspected special educational need.
+Teachers will raise concerns about pupils in their class who may be underachieving or may have a suspected special educational need.
 These concerns will be discussed fully with parents and SENCo and concerns recorded.
-Intervention, providing additional or different work to that given in class, may be necessary to target the pupil's areas for development.
-Should intervention over time, or referral to an external specialist be deemed necessary, the pupil will be placed on the Special Educational Needs Record at SEN Support.
+It may be necessary to provide structured intervention, adapted work or reasonable adjustments to target the pupil's areas for development.

-For those pupils on the SEN Record, teachers will be expected to maintain all relevant paperwork including the writing of individual education plans (IEPs) and reviews, collaborating with parents and pupils to complete pupil passports and working with pupils to compile a 1-page profile.
+For those pupils on the SEN Record, teachers will be expected to maintain all relevant paperwork including the writing of individual education plans (IEPs) and reviews, collaborating with parents and pupils to create a 1-page profile.
 These documents should reflect the needs of the pupils and their personal targets.
 These will be regularly monitored by the class teacher, pupils and SENCo.

 A new IEP will be written at least termly and reviewed with parents, who will be consulted about all decisions.
 When a pupil is removed from the SEN Record, they will continue to be monitored to ensure progress is maintained.